zantis/zed/docs/src/configuring-zed.md

 **Options**

-At the moment, only the `breadcrumbs` option is available, it controls displaying of the terminal title that can be changed via `PROMPT_COMMAND`.

-If the terminal title is empty, the breadcrumbs won't be shown.
+At the moment, only the `title` option is available, it controls displaying of the terminal title that can be changed via `PROMPT_COMMAND`.
+If the title is hidden, the terminal toolbar is not displayed.

-The shell running in the terminal needs to be configured to emit the title.

-Example command to set the title: `echo -e "\e]2;New Title\007";`

 ### Terminal: Button